 Kwik Cricket aims to provide children of all levels of ability and experience with an opportunity to regularly participate in a fun, introduction to cricket and to encourage fair play by all.
 The format is suitable for all ages but is mostly suitable for players under the age of 11.

 The main Kwik Cricket Competition is open to State Primary and Middle Schools throughout England and Wales.
-The Competition is open to Independent Schools at the discretion of the CCB but they must not progress further than the County Final stage, this must be clear to all schools when entering the Competition.
+The Competition is open to Independent Schools at the discretion of the CCB.
 There are school competitions for Year 6, Girls, Year 5 or Year 4.

 For further information please contact your local cricket board or School Games Organiser.

 There is no National Competition for Clubs but this does not mean that clubs cannot organise their own local fixtures.